Punktum-dk/epp-service-specification/README.md

 - \*2 see sub-commands
 - \*3 changes status of existing DSRECORDS
 - \*4 can only see contact information for authorized objects, access to registrant is authorized as public other roles require authorization via relation
-- \*5 only data not locked by business rules and under external registry adminstration such as CPR, CVR and VIEW registries
+- \*5 only data not locked by business rules and under external registry administration such as CPR, CVR and VIEW registries
 - \*6 only own profile
 - \*7 registrar
 - \*8 subordinate